farshidhesami/machine_learning_01/README.md

 ### Stage 04 Model Trainer :

 48- first update config.yaml.
 49- add code in "params.yaml".
+(This Code related to Elastic Net Regression.Add a "params.yaml" helps to save time to change a parameter in  "components" )
   - Note : The `params.yaml` file you've described is used to configure parameters for an "ElasticNet model".